esotericpig/attr_bool/README.md

 - `attr_bool?` (reader)
 - `attr_booler` (writer)

-These are slightly slower due to always checking the values and do not set the instance variables directly.
+These are slightly slower due to always checking the values.

 ```Ruby
 require 'attr_bool'